Engee documentation

 Details

-The noise temperature for modelling noise in an amplifier, set as a non-negative real number.
+The noise temperature for noise simulation in an amplifier is set as a non-negative real number.

 Dependencies

-To use this parameter, check the Include Noise parameters and set Specify noise type to noise-temperature.
+To use this parameter, check the box for the Include Noise parameter and set the value for Specify noise type to `noise-temperature'.

 Default value